UAE Government reviews latest developments during media briefing

 The Armed Forces continue to monitor developments around the clock across airspace, territorial waters, and land borders.
 The General Command of the Armed Forces has implemented reinforced defensive deployments, elevated combat readiness levels, and enhanced early warning and monitoring systems within a unified command structure to ensure rapid and precise response to any potential threat.

-During the briefing, Reem bint Ebrahim Al Hashimy, Minister of State for International Cooperation, addressed the diplomatic dimension of the current developments.
+During the briefing, Her Excellency Reem bint Ebrahim Al Hashimy, Minister of State for International Cooperation, addressed the diplomatic dimension of the current developments.

-While reaffirming the UAE’s commitment to de-escalation and serious diplomatic dialogue, Al Hashimy emphasised that the UAE maintains its full and legitimate right to self defence under Article 51 of the United Nations Charter and will take all necessary measures to protect its sovereignty and safeguard its citizens, residents, and visitors.
+While reaffirming the UAE’s commitment to de-escalation and serious diplomatic dialogue, Her Excellency emphasized that the UAE maintains its full and legitimate right to self defence under Article 51 of the United Nations Charter and will take all necessary measures to protect its sovereignty and safeguard its citizens, residents, and visitors.

 The UAE has called upon the United Nations Security Council and the international community to assume their responsibilities in condemning the attacks and preventing recurrence.
-Despite the gravity of events, Al Hashimy affirmed that the UAE’s position remains measured and strategic, focused on preventing escalation while defending sovereignty.
+Despite the gravity of events, Her Excellency affirmed that the UAE’s position remains measured and strategic, focused on preventing escalation while defending sovereignty.

 Bin Touq confirmed that the UAE economy continues to demonstrate resilience, supported by diversification, openness, and proactive policy frameworks.
 The UAE has adopted flexible and forward-looking economic strategies that enhance its capacity to absorb geopolitical and economic pressures.